-- Partner Cards – Create a set of cards so that each student gets one card; however, this set is different.
+- Partner Cards – Create a set of cards so each student gets one card; however, this set differs.
 Each card has a partner.
 For instance, one card would be a picture of peanut butter, and the other would be a picture of jelly.
-Different sets could be a washer and a dryer, toothbrush and toothpaste, rain and lightning, and so forth.
-Students walk around the room looking for their partner, talking about their pictures and themselves the whole time.
+Different sets could be a washer and a dryer, a toothbrush and toothpaste, rain and lightning, etc. Students walk around the room looking for their partner, talking about their pictures and themselves the whole time.

 - Card Tower of Commonalities – Divide students into small groups and give them a set of index cards.
 The end goal is to build the tallest card tower.
 The catch?
 Before they can use a card, they need to find something in common and write it on the card.

 - Jenga – You can buy small sets of this game at most dollar stores.
 If they are out of stock, I’ve read that you can take sponges and create a cheaper version.
 Kids play the game as instructed.
-However, each block has a question on it OR a number to correspond with a question.
+However, each block has a question or a number corresponding to a question.
 Post questions on the board or a sheet.

 - Interview and Report – Have a set of questions to have your students ask one another, then have the students report what they learned.
 Variations: Have kids create the questions to ask.

 - Why/Why/Why – For each answer, the student has to ask “why” at least once and up to three times.
-This way, we get beyond the fact that Jane likes cats, but we now know that she loves them because her neighbor had kittens who were soft and sweet, and she got to play with them regularly.
+This way, we get beyond the fact that Jane likes cats, but we now know that she loves them because her neighbor had soft and sweet kittens, and she got to play with them regularly.